-Emphasis: Sports Announcing and Production
+EMPHASIS: Sports Announcing and Production DEGREE: Associate in Arts

 PURPOSE: The Media Studies program is designed for students interested in transferring to a four-year college or university to complete a bachelor's degree in Electronic Media.
 In some cases this program is equally suited for students interested in a two-year terminal degree prior to entry in the media field.
 The Electronic media facilities at Centralia College are unique among Washington State community colleges.